undus5/waylabrc/README.md

 `Super + Space` open right click menus

-Session control, power control and screenshot are in right click menus.
+Suspend, poweroff, reboot and screenshot are in right click menus.

 ## CapsLock as Ctrl